iCodeWalker/r3f-env-and-staging/readme.md

         previously : we can't add to gui as soft shadows are used directly in the compile shaders, it trigger the re-compling of ll the materials shaders.

     5. Accumulative Shadows:

+        Accumulative shodows will accumulate multiple shadow renders, and we are going to move the light randomly before each render.
+The shadow will be composed of multiple renders from various angles, making it look sodt and very realistic.

+        We will generate multiple shadow renders for generating a single shadow.

+        The AccumulativeShadows can be rendered on a plane only.

+        Since the AccumulativeShadows on its own.
+We should deactivate the shadows on the <mesh> correspoding to the floor.

+        Add AccumulativeShadows after  DirectionalLight.

+        AccumulativeShadows starts from the origin of the scene,so we have to move it a bit, ex: right above the floor.
+And not on the floor to avoid z-index fighting between them.

+        Default scale of AccumulativeShadows is 10 units,but if we want to have bigger or smaller shadows, we can use sacle attribute.

+        We need to provide light to AccumulativeShadows, it won't take light from the scene.
+Use position and castShadow attribute for the directional light.

+        The AccumulativeShadows is doing a lot of shadow renders but always from the same directional light at the same exact point that's why we get a dark constant shadow, We need to move it randomly on each frame.
+        To do this we are going to use RandomizedLight.

+        Add RandomizedLight instead of directionalLight.

+        Atrributes for AccumulativeShadows
+        color : color of shadow
+        opacity : opacity of the shadow
+        frames : How many shadow renders to do.
+Control the number of renders on the first frame.
+Number must be choosen  wisely as it may freeze the screen.
+As most effect on mac. temporal : spread the renders across multiple frames or time.
+We can prevent this freeze using temporal

+        The shadow dosen't move according to the cude.
+        To move the shadow we can use the useFrame hook and can take use of clock and elapsedTime varibales to move the shadow.

+        The solution is to tell AccumulativeShadow to keep rendering the shadow with the frame attribute of the AccumulativeShadow to inifinity.

+        When using inifinite frame, AccumulativeShadow is only blending the last 20 shadow renders, set the blend attribute to 100.

+        Accumulated shadow is not great for fast animated objects.
+        Accumulated shadow is good for static and slow moving objects.